-This national carbon budget is at the lower end of the range of the budget if allocated by the grandfathering approach (emissions are allocated with respect to today's emissions shares: 7.4 to 14.8 $GtCO_2$ ), but slightly higher than the largest estimate of an equal-per-capita remaining carbon budget (emissions are allocated with respect to Germany's share of the global population: 4.7 to 9.4 $GtCO_2$ ).
+The calculated budget is at the lower end of the national budget if allocated by the grandfathering approach (emissions are allocated with respect to today's emissions shares: $5.5-13.1 \text{ GtCO}2$), but slightly higher than the highest estimate of an equal-per-capita remaining carbon budget (emissions are allocated with respect to Germany's share of the global population: $3.5-8.4 \text{ GtCO}2$)

-The 10 $\text{GtCO}2$ national remaining $\text{CO}2$ budget will need to be broken down by category (e.g. energy, land use, industrial processes, and man-made sinks and sources) in order to provide a consistent approach across work packages.
+The 9 GtCO2 national remaining CO2 budget, 6.9 GtCO2 from 1st January 2021, will need to be broken down by category (e.g. energy, land use, industrial processes, and man-made sinks and sources; see Gap Analysis Report) in order to provide a consistent approach across work packages.